Robert M. Howe, Ph.D. and Professor Emeritus

 ADI started out in Jay’s basement with Jay as its first employee.
 He was joined later by ADI’s first technician, Peter Barhydt.
 No one is around anymore who would know how ADI grew in terms of employees, except that at some point Jerry Kennedy was hired as the Company’s first President.
 Before joining ADI, Jerry had been with Electronic Associates, Inc., where he had been a top salesman for their analog computers.13 Bob, Ed and Elmer, of course continued to be highly involved in product concepts and designs.
 Likewise, there is no information available on how ADI was funded during its early years.
 However, ADI did have some outside investors in the 1960s.14

-In 1963 Mr. Bill Woods replaced Jerry Kennedy as ADI’s CEO.
-Prior to joining ADI, Bill had been President of General Precision, Inc. which included Link (the original aircraft pilot training simulator manufacturer) as one of its subsidiaries.
+In 1963 Mr. Bill Wood replaced Jerry Kennedy as ADI’s CEO.
+Prior to joining ADI, Bill had been responsible for the Link and Industrial Controls Division of General Precision, Inc. At that time, Link (the original aircraft pilot training simulator manufacturer) was the largest supplier of aircraft training equipment in the world and Industrial Controls was a prominent supplier of control equipment to the metals and petroleum industries.
 Bill served as President of ADI until the end of 1968.
 Bill was a conservative leader who kept ADI out of serious trouble in a very active, but turbulent marketplace for analog computers during his five year tenure.
 One thing to keep in mind here is that there was virtually no simulation anywhere in the 1940s.
 The military push for guided missiles in the cold war years, starting after WW II, led to the need for development of control and sampled data system concepts.
 This, in turn, led to the need to be able to visualize what was going on in a control system to design and tune such a system.
 Engineering education also underwent a big transformation from being “handbook” based to being much more math and science based.15

 Bob Howe’s Book on Analog Computer Components